Jugendhackt/CCCTV/README.md

 - sensor.py
   - Main file of the project.
 Controls the hardware.
 - distanz_messung.py
-  - Meeasures the distance to object using the ultrasonic sensors.
+  - Measures the distance to object using the ultrasonic sensors.
 - camera.py
   - Captures photos
 - recorder.py